 - It is the athlete’s responsibility to get to practice/game on time.
 Plan accordingly.
 Limited staffing & facilities=wait time.

-- If an injury/illness is not reported until practice time, athlete is expected to participate.
+- If an injury/illness is not reported until practice time, the athlete is expected to participate.

 - If an athlete cannot make or will be late for an appointment, they must notify the respective athletic trainer immediately.
 Failure to, may result in refusal of treatment.

 - Athletes are not allowed in the staff office or desk area without authorization from an athletic trainer.

 - Athletes are not permitted to dictate their own treatment.
 All treatments are at the discretion of a staff athletic trainer.

 - Florida National University and its athletic trainers WILL NOT PROVIDE any prescription or over the counter medications to any student-athletes or staff.

 Sport Coverage/ Athlete Treatment

 Sports that are in-season, especially post-season play, will get priority in regards to treatment times and athletic training room space.
 We will see and treat everyone but sometimes you may have to be patient as there are over 220 athletes.
 It is the athlete’s responsibility to get to practice/game on time.
 Plan accordingly.
 Limited staffing & facilities=wait time.
 There will be a sign-up sheet for rehab sessions.

 Return to Play Policy